 Soil, Planting, and Care

 Most gardeners want sweet onions, and the sweetness of an onion is determined by both nature and nurture.
 For the mildest onions, start with a variety known to produce sweet, mild-flavored bulbs such as Texas Sweet (at southern latitudes) or Walla Walla (at northern latitudes).
+For great results, start with Bonnie Plants® onion slips, strong plants grown by a company that has been helping home gardeners for over a century.

 Onions roots are shallow and not very efficient at taking up moisture, so they need a steady supply of water to grow without interruption.
 Although they actually recover well from drought and start growing again when watered, it is best to keep the soil consistently moist until the bulbs enlarge.